 Housing stability is a key indicator of success and well-being in every day life.
 Without a stable home, children are less likely to perform well in school, and more likely to have trouble engaging socially with their peers.
 Individuals struggling with this rapid rise in rental prices often also have difficulty affording adequate medical care and are more likely to suffer from health problems than those without similar concerns.

 At JOIN, we believe that everyone deserves a safe and affordable place to call home.
 This is why we work hard to advocate for causes that improve the quality of our wonderful communities here in Oregon, including SB 608.
-People who rent their homes are depending on the Legislature to vote yes to support SB 608 in order to provide basic protections and stability.
-At JOIN, we have a deep understanding of the need to address a range of issues to solve the housing problems our communities are facing, and we believe that it is critical that the Legislature now act to pass SB 608.

 If you’d like to help ensure that JOIN is able to advocate for solutions to improve our local communities, please consider making a donation.
 JOIN accepts financial contributions, as well as a variety of non perishable items.
 If you’d like to support JOIN’s efforts to end homelessness in Oregon, please donate today!